Thursday, May 16, 2024

 Guests: Stevie Wonder, Bilal, Tasha Cobbs, John Legend, Marsha Ambrosius, Syd, PJ, others

 The country was in a volatile state in 2016.
 Racial tensions have reached such a boiling point with the hideous deaths of Michael Brown in Ferguson in 2014, the mysterious, yet uneven, death of Sandra Bland, and several other atrocities going on across the country regarding the Black community.
 Not to mention it was a political year, with Hilary Clinton and Trump running for the big office.
 With both of these issues heavy in the news, Common decided to deliver an album very worthy of the times called, Black America Again.
 Once we got a taste of this album via the title track with, of all people, THE Stevie Wonder doing the chorus, plus Robert Glaspar providing production and the simply unbelievable keys to this extremely powerful cut, we had a feeling this would be special, and folks, special it absolutely was.
-Although this track alone is worthy of being the highlight of the album just by its lyrics, theme, and overall production (plus Stevie doing a chorus to a hip-hop track is rare in itself), to believe it could get just a great as this was quite the anticipation.
+Although this track alone is worthy of being the highlight of the album just by its lyrics, theme, and overall bumping yet moody piano keys production (plus Stevie doing a chorus to a hip-hop track is rare in itself), to believe it could get just a great as this was quite the anticipation.
 The album starts with the quite dope opener in the Bilal-assisted "Joy & Peace" (Bilal appears on about half of the album, whether foreground or background).
 From there, we get some absolutely awesome moments.
-Cuts like the gripping, BJ The Chicago Kid-assisted "Day The Women Took Over", "A Bigger Picture Called Free" with The Internet's darling, Syd, and Bilal providing his ever Prince-esque range on this track, and "Home" all capturing the Black community at its most poignant and essential.
+Cuts like the gripping, BJ The Chicago Kid-assisted "Day the Women Took Over", "A Bigger Picture Called Free" with The Internet's darling, Syd, and Bilal providing his ever Prince-esque range on this track, and "Home" all capturing the Black community at its most poignant and essential.
 We get a glimpse of battle hungry Common on the searing cut, "Pyramids", which has him virtually going ballistic over the drum heavy cut with synths, as he reminds us that, even at his most socio-political, he's still a savage on the mic with his delivery when he wants to be.
 Once we get to the closers, we are in a range of feels.
 The inspirational collab with John Legend, "Rain" is a nearly gospel-fueled cut meant to have us searching ourselves for our inner strength, but it's the absolutely beautiful eulogy to Pops, who had just passed a year or so earlier, "Little Chicago Boy" that stir at the chart and tug on its strings.
 With Grammy Award-winning Gospel artist, Tasha Cobbs Leonard providing her own gorgeous vocals over a moving Frank Dukes sample that will surely make the listener reach for the tissue as this ranks among the best hip-hop tribute cuts ever alongside the likes of Nas' "Dance", "Ed O.G.'s "Love Comes & Goes", and Big K.R.I.T.'s "Yesterday".
-Plus one final monologue, albeit posthumously, from pops is as touching of a moment as you'll ever hear.
-The closer came is the simply stunning "Letter To The Free".
+Plus, one final monologue, albeit posthumously, from pops is as touching of a moment as you'll ever hear.
+The closer came is the simply stunning "Letter to The Free".
 Once again featuring Bilal, this is one of Common's most powerful cuts and the spirit of it leaps out at you quite quickly.
 Conjuring the spirits of our fallen ancestors and freedom fighters, Common bring an alarming awareness of where we've come from and how much further we have to go in the climate us as a community is in.
 Among the most intensely pro-Black albums of our time, Common's Black America Again reminds us of our plight, our beauty, and our instinctive power as a culture and a community.
-When people mention all-time great socially conscious albums that have the heart to revolutionize and cause change, we think of the seminal It Takes A Nation of Millions To Hold Us Back, or even others like Let's Get Free, Nas' Untitled, or Genocide & Juice.
+When people mention all-time great socially conscious albums that have the heart to revolutionize and cause change, we think of the seminal It Takes a Nation of Millions to Hold Us Back, or even others like Let's Get Free, Nas' Untitled, or Genocide & Juice.
 It's vital we include Black America Again in the same conversation, as one could say this is the most important album Lonnie Rashid has ever presented.

-3. Resurrection
+4. Resurrection

 Production: No I.D., YNot